Linuxfabrik/lfops/roles/python_venv/README.rst

 ``name``
     Mandatory, string.
     The name of the virtual environment.
-Will be used for the folder name beneath ``/opt/python-venv``.
+Will be used for the folder name below ``/opt/python-venv``.

 ``packages``
     Mandatory, list.